Integrated Sliding-Short/Probe Tuner with Doorknob Transition for High-Q Cavities: Methods

-In this study, a computational simulation was also conducted using COMSOL Multiphysics to model and analyze an MET system with a sliding short, a doorknob, and a variable-height antenna arrangement as illustrated in Fig.~\ref{fig:tuner_circuit}.
-The computational domain is illustrated in Fig.~\ref{Computational DomainMET}.
-The simulation was focused on optimizing the setup for minimum reflected power without plasma along with maximum $E$-field strength near the nozzle for plasma ignition (Fig.~\ref{normEfieldMET}), with the $E$-field standing wave maximum centered at the waveguide location where the antenna is located to achieve optimum plasma ignition (Fig.~\ref{normEfieldWR42}).
+Full-wave simulations were performed in COMSOL Multiphysics to model and analyze the MET system with a sliding short, doorknob transition, and variable-height probe arrangement (Fig.~\ref{fig:tuner_circuit}).
+The computational domain is shown in Fig.~\ref{fig:compDomainMET}.
+The simulation objective was to minimize reflected power (i.e., minimize \(|S_{11}|\)) under no-plasma conditions while maximizing the electric-field magnitude near the nozzle for plasma ignition (Fig.~\ref{normEfieldMET}), with the standing-wave maximum centered near the probe location (Fig.~\ref{normEfieldWR42}).
+The Electromagnetic Waves, Frequency Domain interface was used with a single-mode TE$_{10}$ waveguide port excitation at the WR--42 flange, and S-parameters were computed directly from the port fields.

 The computational domain was discretized using a tetrahedral mesh of 38{,}647 elements (average element quality 0.66).
 Local refinement was applied near the antenna (probe) tip, the fused-silica sleeve, and the doorknob step to resolve the highest field gradients.
-A mesh-convergence check with one level of uniform refinement produced $<2\%$ variation in the simulated reflection coefficient $|S_{11}|$ at resonance, confirming mesh independence of the results.
+A mesh-convergence check with one level of uniform refinement produced $<2\%$ variation in the simulated reflection coefficient \(|S_{11}|\) at resonance, confirming mesh independence of the results.